secretstartups/handbook/content/handbook/support/workflows/dedicated.md

 1. GitLab Dedicated comes with a Sevice Level Availability SLO, which if not met results in financial penalties for GitLab.
-1. Capacity is tight for the GitLab Dedicated engineering teams as of October 2023.
+1. Capacity is limited for the GitLab Dedicated engineering teams as of October 2023.
 The teams want to spend the majority of their time on engineering tasks and avoid spending time answering non-critical customer questions.